andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

 ## Nesting

-As explored in the Core/Nesting article, the parent-child relations between containers are relative.
+As explored in the [Nesting](./../Core/nesting.md) article of the Core section, the parent-child relations between containers are relative.
 A child of one container can be a parent to others.
-This is true for flexbox containers too: children of a flex container can be flex parents to their own children.
+This is true for flexbox containers too: children of a flex container can be flex parents themselves.
 This allows you to create complex layouts like the one below:

 <iframe height="465" style="width: 100%;" scrolling="no" title="Flex—Nesting" src="//codepen.io/andgordy/embed/mgNmdz/?height=465&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/mgNmdz/'>Flex—Nesting</a> by And Gordy